esy/esy/docs/low-level-commands.md

-Some commands allow to define how a build or a command environment is constructed for each package based on other packages in a dependency graph (see `--envspec` and `--linked-depspec` command options described above).
+Some commands allow to define how a build or a command environment is constructed for each package based on other packages in a dependency graph (see `--envspec` and `--link-depspec` command options described above).
 This is done via DEPSPEC expressions.

 There are the following constructs available in DEPSPEC: